haroldchoi/kpmg-virtual-internship-/README.md

 # kpmg-virtual-internship

 ### In this virtual internship experience, I assessed the data quality and completeness of a company specialising in the sales of branded bicycles.
 There were 3 datasets included namely the customer demographic, customer transaction and transaction data.
 The customer demographic dataset included customer details like date of birth, name, gender, job, job title and wealth segment.
-The customeraddress included address and state.
-Lastly, the transaction dataset included branch purhcased, cost, price, margins for each product.
+The customer address included address and state.
+Lastly, the transaction dataset included brand purchased, cost, price, margins for each product.

 ### The dataset were joined using transaction id and customer id.
 After removing duplicates, cleaning the unneccessary columnns, inputting age the datasets were joined and ready for analysis.